Everything You Want to Know About Startup Funding Stages

 The companies that have completed the previous stages of funding for startups (seed funding and Series A) already have an established user base and steady revenue.
 They have proven that they can become successful if they expand and work on a larger scale.

-To do this they may need to attract additional funding at the Series B startup funding stage.
-This stage allows the businesses to expand and enter larger markets with a high level of competition.
 The main processes and key players on the series B stage are similar to those of the A series round and are led by mostly the same characters.
 However, there is a new wave of venture capital funds that focus primarily on investing in well-established startups so that they can grow even further.

 Potential Investors in Series B Rounds

-• Late stage VCs.
+• late stage VCs.

 Usually, the startups in the Series B stage value from $30 million up to $60 million and are able to raise approximately $30 million during the Series B funding round.